graninas/Functional-Design-and-Architecture/README.md

 The Enecuum Node Framework makes building of network acting nodes simple.
 It allows to handle concurrent state (with STM), work with KV database, host TCP, UDP and JSON-RPC servers, write network clients, interactible CLIs and more.
 The code of the nodes will be testable, safe and well-maintainable.

-I've wrote a detailed post about it:
+This framework can be a reasonable replacement for Cloud Haskell.
+I've wrote a detailed post about framework usage and architecture:

 [Enecuum Node Framework](https://gist.github.com/graninas/9beb8df5d88dda5fa21c47ce9bcb0e16)